Search: Advanced search

 When is carbon dioxide stunning used in abattoirs?

 Carbon dioxide (CO2) stunning is used to make an animal unconscious just before slaughter.
 ‘Stunning’ is probably the wrong word as animals are not responding to a shock, which is the case with mechanical or electrical stunning methods.
+Rather, the animal gradually loses consciousness through exposure to the gas.

 CO2 stunning, like all methods involved in humane slaughter, must meet the following criteria: